ArupAus/lunchtimepython/Session2/session_2_problems.md

     # place your code here
     return total

+# feel free to add extra functions to make your code more readable
+# just make sure you don't change the name of the main function (sum_multiples)
+# The main function is what the markerBot assesses.
 def is_multiple(i):
-    # feel free to add extra functions to make your code more readable
     # you can name these functions whatever you want
-    # just make sure you don't change the name of the main function (sum_multiples)
 ```

 *This is the first problem from [Project Euler](https://projecteuler.net/about).
 If you like math and enjoy these problem sets you will love project euler.*